 (5) 1A written record should be prepared regarding the scientific defense, containing (at least) the following information:

-2The record will be signed by the chair of the doctoral committee and by the reviewers.
+2This record is to be signed by the members of the doctoral committee present.

-(2) 1Disclosure of the dissertation in a reasonable manner to the scientific public is deemed as fulfilled if the author provides the University Library free of charge a copy of the thesis in the version approved by the doctoral committee for the purpose of dissemination.
+(2) 1A dissertation is deemed to have been made accessible to the scientific public in an appropriate manner if the author provides the University Library free of charge a copy of the thesis in the version approved by the doctoral committee for the purpose of dissemination.
 2The University Library determines if the copy provided fulfills the relevant requirements.
-3The copy can be provided in the following forms:
+3The dissertation can be submitted in the following formats:

-(3) 1The copies provided to the University Library have to include a title page according to the requirements of the University.
+(3) 1The copies provided to the University Library must include a dissertation title page according to the requirements of the University.
 2A sample of the title page is available at the University Library.

-(1) The dean completes the doctorate procedure by presenting the doctoral certificate as soon as the doctoral candidate has prepared the documentation in accordance with Section 9 and submitted this to the University Library.
+(1) The dean completes the doctorate procedure by presenting the doctoral certificate as soon as the doctoral candidate has fulfilled the criteria specified in Section 9.

-(2) The bi-lingual certificate states the subject, the overall decision of the doctoral procedure, the date of the scientific defense, and bears the dated signatures of the president and the dean, as well as the seal of Technische Universität Berlin.
+(2) The bilingual certificate (German/English) states the subject, the overall assessment of the doctoral procedure, the date of the scientific defense, and bears the dated signatures of the president and the dean, as well as the seal of Technische Universität Berlin.

-(3) The awarding of the doctoral certificate entitles the doctoral candidate to use the respectively awarded degree.
+(3) The awarding of the doctoral certificate entitles the doctoral candidate to use the respectively awarded title.